minprog/prog-project/10 Milestones/10 Project Proposal/10 Proposal.md

 ## Prerequisites

-Describe the things that you'll have to get in order.
+Describe the things that you'll have to get in order before really starting your project.

 - List the **data sources** that you will use and whether you will need to transform the data before it is usable for your application.
 The list should include links to where the data sources can be found.